 Widely considered to be the most versatile and talented person to have ever lived in the western world, Leonardo da Vinci hardly needs an introduction.
-His genius spanned many different fields; painter, sculptor, architect, scientist, inventor, and writer, to name just a few, da Vinci was the original ‘Renaissance man.’
-His paintings and drawings are recognized as some of the greatest of all time, and we profile ten of the most important works to know.
+This Italian native, was a genius in many different fields; painter, sculptor, architect, scientist, inventor, and writer, to name just a few, da Vinci was the original ‘Renaissance man.’
+His paintings and drawings are recognized as some of the greatest of all time, and we profile the most important works to know.

 The Mona Lisa is arguably the best-known painting of all time.
 Painted between 1503 and 1506 in Florence, today La Gioconda has found her home at the Louvre Museum in Paris.
 The painting’s title comes from Renaissance art historian Giorgio Vasari’s biography of Leonardo, which was published 31 years after the artist’s death.
 It is widely accepted among scholars that the portrait is of Lisa del Giocondo, a member of a wealthy Florentine family.
 In 1911, the Mona Lisa was stolen from the Louvre, creating worldwide intrigue and significantly increasing its public profile.
 The thief was discovered two years later – Vincenzo Peruggia had taken the Mona Lisa back to Italy, where he was hailed as a patriot for bringing her home.